jalcine/cmake.vim/README.markdown

 [![Stories in Ready][waffle:img])][waffle:link]
 # [CMake Interoperability in Vim][site]

+> # Searching For a Maintainer
+> This project is not being actively maintained by [Jacky Alcine][jalcine].
+If
+> you'd like to contribute to improve this project, please submit pull requests
+> (*Jacky* is still reviewing them) and over time, the most active contributor
+> can take the reigns.

 [`cmake.vim 0.5.5`][release] is a Vim plugin that aims to bind [CMake][cmake] within Vim for your CMake-based projects.
 This project has not reached a 1.0.0 release and thus isn't fully ready for production.